katlamas/slides/networking-3/networking-3.md

 **Malware**
 ## Botnets
-A network of infected computers controlled by a malicious actor.
+A network of infected computers controlled by a malicious actor, often without the knowledge of the device owners.
+These infected devices, also known as "bots" or "zombies," are used collectively to carry out large-scale attacks, such as Distributed Denial of Service (DDoS) attacks, data theft, or spamming.
+Botnets are often managed through command-and-control (C&C) servers by cybercriminals to coordinate malicious activities.

+**Example**: The Mirai botnet infected IoT devices to conduct massive DDoS attacks, temporarily taking down popular websites.

 ---